 For between 100.000 and 200.000 EUR you can already buy very beautiful houses with land.
 Many interested investors also opt for the renovation of an older property such as a farmhouses.
 The prices for such houses are usually with land between 10,000 and 30,000 EUR.
 The low labor costs for craftsmen make this an interesting option, not just for artisanal buyers.

-The further north you are in Portugal, the more you immerse yourself in the Portuguese society.
-Nature is much stronger than in the south and there are still many spots where social trends of acceleration and digitization have so far passed.
-Contrary to some rumors, the north is not cold, it is colder compared to the south of Portugal.
+The more up north you go within Portugal, the more you immerse yourself in the Portuguese society.
+Nature is much denser than in the south, and here you can still find many spots that social trends of acceleration and digitization have so far overlooked.
+Contrary to some rumors, the north is not cold but in comparison colder than the south.

-With regard to real estate, there are still very good offers for houses and above all plots of land.
-When choosing the region, a distinction should be made between own use and renting to tourists.
-The strong hiking tourism takes place in the National Park and accordingly there are the right properties to find in the region.
-If you do not want to rent, you can find absolute dream properties on favorable conditions in the north.
+Regarding real estate, you can still find reasonable offers for houses and especially land in Northern Portugal.
+When choosing the region, a distinction should be made between personal use and rental to tourists.
+Hiking tourism takes place in the national park, and accordingly, the right real estate can be found here.
+If you don't want to rent, you can find absolute dream properties in the north for excellent price conditions.

-Many real estate buyers consider the proximity to the coast as an important factor when choosing the right region for a property in Portugal.
-An increasingly important factor is the rising sea level caused by climate change.
-Unfortunately, we have to deal with it, even if the effects will only be visible in a few decades.
-Worldwide sea levels can rise up to 82 cm by the end of the century.
-By 2050 the IPCC experts predict a sea level rise of 17-38 centimeters.
+Many buyers of real estate in Portugal also consider the proximity to the coast when choosing the right region.
+An increasing factor is the rising sea level due to climate change.
+Unfortunately, we have to deal with this, even if the effects will only show in a few decades.
+Worldwide, sea levels can rise up to 82 cm by the end of the century.
+By 2050, the world climate experts forecast an increase of 17 to 38 centimeters.

-The 2013 IPCC also notes that the rise of the oceans' water level could be accompanied by ocean storms.

-Basically, one can assume that the impact of Portugal will not hit as hard as other nations in Europe.
-Portugal has already begun to 'liberate' many coastal areas from buildings where the buildings were built very close to the water.
-The measure has caused much displeasure among the owners, but makes sense from a geo and environmental perspective.
+The 2013 World Climate Change Report also points out that rising water levels could be associated with ocean storms.
+One can assume that the effects of rising sea levels in Portugal will not be as severe as for other nations in Europe.
+Portugal has already started to remove many buildings that were built too close to the water in coastal regions.
+This action caused a lot of displeasure among the owners, but from a geopolitical and environmental perspective, it makes sense.

-The scientific organization Climate Central provides simulations for the next decades for the global rise of the oceans.
-Of course, these simulations are not perfect and there are many factors for rising sea levels.
-Nevertheless we would like to provide you with a simulation for Portugal in the year 2040.
-The simulation is a good orientation for real estate purchases in areas that might be affcted by rising sea levels.
+The scientific organization Climate Central provided simulations for the coming decades of the global increase in the seas.
+Of course, these simulations are not entirely accurate and there are many other effects on the actual sea level.
+Nevertheless, we would like to provide the results of a simulation for Portugal in 2040, as they can be a useful guide for buying a house.

 The most affected regions in Portugal according to Climate Central are the coasts of: